 Another way to find interesting handmade items is to put out the word that you are looking for new subscription box products.
 Be as specific as possible about what you’re interested in so you can attract the right vendors.

 Working with the artists who make the products that go into your boxes can be both rewarding and frustrating.
 When you buy in quantity, most artisans will give you wholesale or discounted pricing, so you have room for markup.
-Makers can create custom products found only in your subscription boxes, which could help you win new customers.
+Makers can create custom subscription boxes found only in your subscription boxes, which could help you win new customers.
 At the same time, small businesses may be more susceptible to challenges that lead to delays.
 If you’re sourcing hand-thrown mugs, you might not have inventory on time if the potter’s kiln breaks or she gets sick.

 If you’re able to get a good price buying at retail, you can still mark up the products you include in your box.
-If you’ve shopped at Costco, you have seen this in action.
+If you’ve shopped at local stores like Costco, you have seen this in action.
 Small shops can buy bulk containers of, for example, bags of chips and resell them at a profit.
 You can also find deals at retail on Alibaba and Amazon.

 Selling across borders can also allow you to buy retail and still mark up your products.
 The retail price for handcrafted placemats in Peru might be low enough to allow you to include them in your box of kitchen essentials.